City Greening and Urban Agriculture

 RDA Sydney in partnership with Bayside Council has had the opportunity to supervise a cohort of multidisciplinary students from the University of NSW through the Practera Future Radar Program.

-At a local level and throughout Sydney’s LGA we can see many opportunities for rooftop, vertical and open space UA.
-For the purposes of this article, UA is simply defined as the practice of growing and distributing food in an urban region as opposed to growing plants for ornamental purposes.
-For an in-depth discussion and a nuance, definitely check out the Urban Agriculture Forum.
+At a local level and throughout Sydney’s LGA we can see many opportunities for roof top, vertical and open space UA.
+For the purposes of this article UA is simply defined as the practice of growing and distributing food in an urban region as opposed to growing plants for ornamental purposes.
+For an in-depth discussion and a nuance definition check out the Urban Agriculture Forum.

-Roof Tops – although roof-top “farms” are not that prevalent in Sydney (most rooftop gardens tend to be ornamental and for shading) there is no shortage of green rooftops and councils are starting to develop guidelines to better manage rooftop conversions.
-This follows Melbourne’s lead and quests for more sky gardens.
+Roof Tops – although roof-top “farms” are not that prevalent in Sydney (most rooftop gardens tend to be ornamental and for shading) there is no shortage of green roof tops and councils are starting to develop guidelines to better manage roof top conversions.
+This follows Melbourne’s lead and quest for more sky gardens.
 However, rooftops can be designed to accommodate commercial UA.
-In Vancouver for example, the Fairmont Hotel rooftop garden grows to produce for its kitchen and reportedly saves $30,000 on fresh produce every year.
+In Vancouver for example, the Fairmont Hotel rooftop garden grows produce for its kitchen and reportedly saves $30,000 on fresh produce every year.

 It can be demonstrated that greener cities and in particular Urban Agriculture (UA) create positive environmental, social and economic benefits.
 Sometimes UA is referred to as “natural capital” because it provides benefits beyond food.
 For example, UA contributes to our wellbeing, our infrastructure and it improves amenity, ecology, habitats and can stimulate local economies.

 Most of the talk around UA focuses on the need for better food security, reduced food miles and to be more sustainable.
 This is no surprise as it is estimated by the United Nations that by 2050 around 68 % of the world’s population will be living in urban areas and this means an additional 2.5 billion people to feed.